Uzayer/exo/README.md

 source .venv/bin/activate
 exo

-# Option 2: Use the wrapper script
+# Option 2: Install global wrapper for easy access from anywhere
-./exo-wrapper.sh
+./install-global-exo.sh
+# Then you can run 'exo' from any directory

 # Option 3: Run directly with full path
 .venv/bin/exo